hybridinteractive/craft-contact-form-extensions/README.md

 <input type="hidden" name="message[toEmail]" value="{{ 'hello@rias.be'|hash }}">
 ```

+## Saving attachments to volumes
+By setting the volume handle in settings, the plugin will automatically save any uploaded attachments to that volume.

 ## Adding invisible reCAPTCHA

 Before you set your config, remember to choose `invisible reCAPTCHA` while applying for keys.